mouseless/baked/docs/architecture/feature.md

 ### `Id` of a Feature

-`IFeature` has an `Id` property which determines uniqueness of features.
+`IFeature` has an `Id` property which should be unique per `Application` instance.
 By default, value of this property is name of the implementing feature.

 You can override its value by implementing `IFeature.Id` property in feature implementation class as shown below;